AbelardoR/template-info/README.md

 ```
 ## License ##

-This project is under license from MIT.
-For more details, see the [LICENSE](LICENSE.md) file.
+This project is under license from GNU Version 3.
+For more details, see the [LICENSE](LICENSE) file.

 Made with :heart: by <a href="https://github.com/AbelardoR" target="_blank">AbelardoR</a>